i-love-flamingo/flamingo/Readme.md

 ```

 This file now defines a very simple module, that can be used in the Flamingo bootstrap.
-In this case it registeres a new handler that renders a simple "Hello World" message and binds the route "/" to this handler.
+In this case it registers a new handler that renders a simple "Hello World" message and binds the route "/" to this handler.
 Now please include this new module in your existing `main.go` file:

 ```go